vgeorgiev90/CallStackSpoof/README.md

 ### Example Usage

-At the moment a simple PoC of allocating memory and executing a simple shellcode is included, which uses the standard APIs: `NtAllocateVirtualMemory` for allocation, `WriteProcessMemory` to write the shellcode and `CreateThread` to create an execution thread.
-The two spoofed frames are choosen to be from `RtlUserThreadStart` and `BaseThreadInitThunk` APIs (but more can be included).

-For every spoof target a dedicated struct is to be first prepared and populated.
-The struct holds the address of the spoof target, handle to the module in which it can be found and an optional offset from the function start.
+A simple proof-of-concept is included to demonstrate how the call stack spoofing mechanism can be used in practice.

+The PoC performs a standard sequence of actions:

+1. Allocate executable memory using `NtAllocateVirtualMemory`

+2. Write a payload using `WriteProcessMemory`

+3. Execute the payload using `CreateThread`

+All API calls are executed through the spoofing mechanism, such that the observed call stack appears to originate from legitimate Windows thread initialization routines.

+For this example, two spoofed frames are used:

+- `RtlUserThreadStart`

+- `BaseThreadInitThunk`

+Additional frames can be added if desired.

+---

+#### Preparing Spoof Targets

+Each spoofed frame is described using a `SPOOF_TARGET` structure.
+This structure defines:

+- The address of the function to spoof

+- The module in which the function resides

+An optional offset from the function start (used to land after the prolog)

 ```C++
     LPCSTR SpoofName1 = "RtlUserThreadStart";
     LPCSTR SpoofName2 = "BaseThreadInitThunk";

     SPOOF_TARGET SpoofApi1 = { 0 };
     SPOOF_TARGET SpoofApi2 = { 0 };
 ```

+First, obtain handles to the required modules and resolve the function addresses:

 ```C++
     // Handles to the modules that are required